deverte/awesome-science/README.md

     - [C++](https://isocpp.org/) - General purpose language with high performance.
     - [Julia](https://julialang.org/) - Language for mathematical computations with high performance.
     - [Python](https://www.python.org/) - General purpose language with many scientific libraries.
+        - [Numba](https://numba.pydata.org/) - JIT compiler that translates a subset of Python and NumPy code into fast machine code (**Open Source**).
     - [R](https://www.r-project.org/) - Statistical computing and graphics.
 - Libraries
+    - [Gensim](https://radimrehurek.com/gensim/) - An open-source library for unsupervised topic modeling and natural language processing, using modern statistical machine learning.
+    - [Gonum](https://www.gonum.org/) - A set of packages designed to make writing numerical and scientific algorithms productive, performant, and scalable.
+    - [NetworkX](https://networkx.org/) - a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+    - [Natural Language Toolkit (NLTK)](https://www.nltk.org/) - A suite of libraries and programs for symbolic and statistical natural language processing (NLP) for English written in the Python programming language.
     - [PyTorch](https://pytorch.org/) - Machine learning framework.
     - [scikit-learn](https://www.sklearn.org/) - Machine learning library.
     - [SciPy](https://www.scipy.org/) - Ecosystem for mathematics, science and engineering based on Python.